 Scholars at Risk, a network of higher education institutions helping threatened scholars, launched a European office last week.
-The launch took place at the European Parliament and was followed by a roundtable discussion on academic freedom.
-Invited speakers highlighted that freedom of inquiry is threatened also in Europe.
+The launch took place at the European Parliament and was followed by a roundtable discussion on academic freedom worldwide, Europe being no exception.

 What can the EU do to defend academic freedom?